 4. Four Stage Systematic Progression: Move from passive observation to independent task completion, building attention skills step by step through structured bucket time sessions.

-Core Benefits for Students
+Core Benefits for Learners

 1. The Four-Stage Progression: Attention Autism moves from passive observation (Stage 1) to independent task completion (Stage 4), building attention skills systematically over time